-A service description can be published using a number of different mechanisms; each mechanism has different capabilities and is suitable for use in different situations.
+You can publish a service description using a number of different mechanisms.
+Each mechanism is suitable for use in different situations.
 CICS supports the use of the IBM WebSphere Service Registry and Repository (WSRR) for publishing service descriptions.
 Alternatively, you can use other methods to publish a service description.

 WSSR CICS supports the use of WSRR for publishing service descriptions.
-For more information on the support that CICS provides for WSSR, see the "Interoperability between the Web services assistant and WSRR" topic in the Information Center.
+For more information about the support that CICS provides for WSSR, see the "Interoperability between the web services assistant and WSRR" topic in the Information Center.